Flows Quickstart

 - Static: you can find them on top of the side menu.
 This tab centralizes the static inputs of every steps.
 It is akin to a file containing all constants.
 Modifying a value here modify it in the step input directly.

-- Dynamically linked to others: with JSON objects as result that allow to refer to the output of each step.
-You can refer to the result of each step using the id associated with the step.
+- Dynamically linked to others: with JSON objects as result that allow to refer to the output of any step.

 Retries